peereflits/Articles/Other/2024-10-23-failing-to-pull-docker-images.md

 ![Network adapter settings](./2024-10-23-network-adapter.png)

-After some testing (turn on, reboot, fail, turn off, reboot, success) I concluded: it works!
+After some testing (turn on, reboot, fail, turn off, reboot, success) I concluded: when IPv6 turned off I was able to build my docker(-compose) files, otherwise it failed.

+It worked!

 At least on my machine :grin:!